About

 The calculators are the heart of the site.

-Run any of the fifteen tools — they take a minute, run in your browser, and surface the math you don't see in lender-built calculators.
+Run any of the twenty-five tools — they take a minute, run in your browser, and surface the math you don't see in lender-built calculators.
+The methodology page documents every formula behind them.